Nothing evokes Christmas cheer like the annual unveiling of the

 for the young and old alike.

-In the photo above, a lavish holiday window display features Santa and his nearly
+This lavish holiday window display features a Santa and his nearly

 stuffed animals and drums.
 The sleigh is draped and overflowing